BesKa1995/Custom-Redux/README.md

 # Custom-Redux
-practicing with redux to understand how does it work
+practicing with redux to understand how it works